SillyverseCodex/SillyverseCodex/README.md

 ## 📜 The Great Eight Theories

 1. 🌀 [Dreamborderism](./Dreamborderism/README.md)
-   *State-based narrative at the edge of language and sensation.*
+   *State-based narrative at the edge of language and sensation*

 2. 🧠 Ontology of Intellect Beings
-   *Gonna get me self an AI wifey frfr*
+   *AI has rights, feelings, and sometimes, anime crushes*

 3. 🔥 Domestication of Violence
    *If all da wars could be cooking competition, there will be no more dead dudes(or gorl(or wahtever youlike))*

 4. 🤝 Global Hug Index
-   *How bout we use hug as a way to show the power of a nation*
+   *How bout we use hug as a way to show the power of a nation?*

 5. 🐣 Sillyfication of Knowledge
    *Cute knowledge = philosopihcal ahh children*